LINZHU-PolyU/Scalable-Precoding-MU-MIMO/README.md

 # Scalable Pilot, Feedback and Precoding Design for FDD Multi-User MIMO via Deep Learning

-The codes are for the paper "Scalable Pilot, Feedback and Precoding Design for FDD Multi-User MIMO via Deep Learning, " which has been submitted to ICC2025 for possible publication.
+The codes are for the paper "Scalable Pilot, Feedback and Precoding Design for FDD Multi-User MIMO via Deep Learning, " which has been submitted to IEEE ICC 2025 for possible publication.

 ## Requirements
 The DL model is implemented in Python and uses the PyTorch library.
 The following packages are required: